redixhumayun/redixhumayun.github.io/_drafts/build-you-a-raft-part-ii.md

 }
 ```

 These methods are helper methods which allow my tests to move the cluster into specific states.
-There are two more methods I found super helpful while doing the testing which are below
+There are two more methods I found super helpful while doing the testing which are below.

 ```rust
 /// Separates the cluster into two smaller clusters where only the nodes within